 Let’s look at a hypothetical situation to better understand the difference between IPOs and SPACs…

-I’m gonna spend a lot of time and money and probably lose my voice from talking so much … But hopefully, I raise a ton of capital.
+I’m gonna spend a lot of time and money and probably lose my voice from talking so much … But I hopefully raise a ton of capital in the process.

 Then, along with the underwriter, I’ll figure out how much money is coming in.
-Next, I’d figure out a game plan for pricing shares.
-Then I’d start doing all of the paperwork …
+Then I’d figure out a game plan for pricing shares.
+Then I’d start doing all of the paperwork…